 Zebu Cattle

-Zebu cattle are a common species found in the Indian subcontinent.
+Zebu cattle are a common breed found in the Indian subcontinent.
 These cattle are easily recognizable from a hump on their back and a dewlap on their necks.
-They are commonly used as draught animals and for beef and dairy purposes.
+They are commonly used as draught animals and for beef.
+In India, they are worshipped and are kept as dairy animals despite its poor milk production.

 Also Known As | Indicine cattle, humped cattle |